 Much of the traffic that happens over the internet is the result of human activity, but of automated bots.
 These bots have been estimated to account for nearly half the traffic on Black Friday and Cyber Monday, and they can degrade performance on retail sites as easily as human traffic.

 What are these bots doing?
 Many times, what they do is typical and innocuous…but not always.
 Some bots are checking prices on goods so that competitors can set prices and undersell you.
-Some are buying up low-inventory items to drive up demand (and prices).
-Some might even be designed to commit advertising fraud.
-These bots are particularly active during the busy holiday shopping season.
+Other bots are buying up low-inventory items to drive up demand (and prices).
+While some are designed to commit advertising fraud and these bots are particularly active during the busy holiday shopping season.

 What Can Be Done to Prevent These Problems?